HL7/PDDI-CDS/pages/_includes/start.md

 ### <span style="color:silver"> 5.3.2 </span> Level 2 – CDS Hooks Request
 {:.no_toc}

 The Level 2 Implementation specifies the use of both the `medication-select` and `medication-prescribe` CDS Hooks during a single medication order task.
-In addition to creating a `medication-select` request (currently not a part of the CDS Hooks standard), the `mediction-prescribe` `context` is modified to include elements of the DetectedIssue resource.
+In addition to creating a `medication-select` hook, the `mediction-prescribe` `context` is modified to include the DetectedIssue resource.

 #### Context
 {:.no_toc}

-The `context` element of the `medication-select` CDS Hooks request is identical to the current `medication-prescribe` specification used in the Level 1 Implementation.
+The `context` element of the `medication-select` CDS Hooks request is identical to the `medication-prescribe` specification used in the Level 1 Implementation.
 The `context` element in the Level 2 Implementation `medication-prescribe` element has a minor modification to include the DetectedIssue resource.
 The DetectedIssue.id indicates the PDDI that was identified by the Medication Select Service (e.g., `id : "warfarin-NSAID1234"`).
 For details on the specifications are below.

 #### **`medication-select` 1.0** (new CDS Hook)